-The main means used to this end are allowing particularly great space for mistakes, so that these can be responded to and learned from, as well as a large number of individual tasks and the use of online questionnaires.
+The main means used to this end are allowing particularly generous space for mistakes, so that these can be responded to and learned from, as well as a large number of individual tasks and the use of online questionnaires.
 All these are key diagnostic tools in clinical teaching, but here, as the reports show, they are also used to provide feedback in the spirit of clinical teaching as characterized above.

 The picture that emerges from the characteristics we have examined so far describes a form of feedback that accentuates or exaggerates the positive and constructive dimension of regular feedback.
 As noted, this leads to the reduction of the element of feedback in the interaction and its transformation into a regular learning event.
-The outcome is that there are more feedbacks in quantitative terms but less in substantive terms in the classic sense of the word.
+The outcome is that there is more feedback in quantitative terms but less in substantive terms in the classic sense of the word.
 In its traditional meaning, feedback constitutes a type of ceremony attended by the awarded and the recipient of feedback; the latter stands on trial.
 The participants and observers at this ceremony can therefore easily distinguish between this event and other learning events, even if the latter also include an element of feedback.
 In our case, by contrast, the feedback is integrated in the learning process in a more organic way.
 The participants, with the teacher's encouragement, are all those present in the class, with the result that, in a sense, all of the teaching acquires the character of feedback.
 Accordingly, there are far fewer distinct feedback events.

-This particular type of feedback is consistent with the spirit of quality teaching in its various dimensions.
-In particular, this model of feedback is consistent with the second characteristic, relating to the creation of trust, respect, and an accepting and egalitarian atmosphere.
-In order to create multiple opportunities for such dramatically constructive feedback, there is obviously a particular need for an atmosphere characterized by the student's trust in the teacher, openness, and egalitarian relations in which the barrier between the teacher and the students, and among the students, is reduced to a minimum.
-Equally, feedback in this spirit forms one of the main components in creating this atmosphere and these relations, particularly when contrasted with classic feedback, in which it is very clear who is giving the evaluation and who is receiving it and whether the student acted properly or not, with all the inevitable judgmental ramifications of such a setting.
+This particular type of feedback is consistent with the spirit of quality teaching in its various dimensions, specifically, with the second characteristic, relating to the creation of trust, respect, and an accepting and egalitarian atmosphere.
+In order to create multiple opportunities for such dramatically constructive feedback, there is obviously a particular need for an atmosphere characterized by the student's trust in the teacher, openness, and egalitarian relations in which barriers between the teacher and the students, and among the students, is reduced to a minimum.
+Equally, feedback in this spirit forms one of the main components in creating this atmosphere and these relations, especially when contrasted with classic feedback, in which it is very clear who is giving the evaluation and who is receiving it and whether the student acted properly or not, with all the inevitable judgmental ramifications of such a setting.

 Another question that emerges from this aspect is the extent to which the use of this type of feedback meets the expectation that a clinical teacher will devote a substantial part of their activity to individual work with each student.
 Increasing the number of opportunities for individual feedback ostensibly also enables the teacher to diagnose the individual state of each student and to respond accordingly.
-However, as feedback functions less as a ceremony of judgment and evaluation and more as a "pure" learning event, and the less it is directed at the individual and the more it becomes a class experience, so it would also seem that the dimension of teacher-student work in classic feedback also becomes less dominant.
+However, as feedback functions less as a ceremony of judgment and evaluation, and more as a "pure" learning event less directed at the individual, the more it becomes a class experience, making the dimension of teacher-student work in classic feedback less dominant.
 Whether this is a good thing or a bad thing, it contributes to blurring the distinction we noted above between work with the student and work with the class.